In this blog, We take a look at the top five marketing books that will help you succeed with Inbound Marketing and generate leads.

 Confirming that Pulizzi is a man we should all be learning from, his co-authored book ‘Get Content, Get Customers’ is another marketing book we just couldn’t leave off our list of the best marketing books of all time.

-In at number five, this book has commonly been called THE handbook for content marketing (which hopefully by now you understand is fundamental to a successful inbound marketing strategy).
-As well as Pulizzi’s high status in the marketing landscape, his co-author Barrett is also the president of content marketing company, Content Marketing Strategies, so expect a huge amount of insight and marketing knowledge to unfold in this book.
+At number five, this book has commonly been called THE handbook for content marketing (which hopefully by now you understand is fundamental to a successful inbound marketing strategy).
+As well as Pulizzi’s high status in the marketing landscape, his co-author Barrett is also the president of the content marketing company, Content Marketing Strategies, so expect a huge amount of insight and marketing knowledge to unfold in this book.

 This highly praised book will teach you how and why to create compelling content to drive your business forward.
 It will cover how to seamlessly deliver that content to customers, without disrupting their lives, just as Inbound Marketing teaches us to do.

-Following suit from the books above, both Pulizzi and Newt refer to this form of inbound content marketing as a ‘new’ form of marketing which is now the only way to build a loyal and engaged customer base.
+Following suit from the books above, both Pulizzi and Newt refer to this form of inbound content marketing as a ‘new’ form of marketing that is now the only way to build a loyal and engaged customer base.